wrbaldwin/da-week/Labs/Log-Analytics.md

 Prerequisites
 *	Some familiarity with IAM Roles and EC2 Instances is recommended.
 Previous knowledge of Kibana and Elasticsearch is desirable.

-*	Have installed node.js and aws-es-proxy (available via npm).
-If you are a Windows user and do not wish to install node.js you can also download the aws-es-proxy from github and use without node.js or npm.

 *	Have correctly installed and configured the AWS command line interface.
 See [this documentation](https://aws.amazon.com/cli/) for instructions.

 ## **Create and Test an Amazon Elasticsearch Domain**